mahmoudxyz/bioinformatics-forever/src/cmb/chapter_1.md

 **These notes contain NO copied course materials.** Everything here is my personal understanding and recitation of concepts, synthesized from publicly available resources (bash documentation, shell scripting tutorials, Linux guides).

-This is my academic work—how I've processed and reorganized information from legitimate sources.
+This is my academic work, how I've processed and reorganized information from legitimate sources.
 I take full responsibility for any errors in my understanding.

 **If you believe any content violates copyright, contact me at mahmoudahmedxyz@gmail.com and I'll remove it immediately.**